-“At this time, we understand that your and your family’s health is a top priority.
-The OUCC will remain open, however we will be adhering to strict policies regarding Covid-19.
-Please see our alert page for further details.”
+“We understand that your and your family’s health is a top priority.
+Please see our ABOUT US for further details.”

 Payment for Uninsured Services

 There is a variety of services that Orleans Urgent Care Clinic (OUCC) physicians are asked to perform that are not paid for by the Ministry of Health; these include such things as off-school and/or off-work notes, completion of insurance forms, pre-employment medical examinations, etc. Patients are expected to cover the cost of these services, and will be notified prior to treatment or delivery of service.
 The Clinic charges standard Ontario Medical Association (OMA) rates set for such services.